2qx/unspent/packages/app/src/routes/+page.md

 Here, you have to decide what amount of money you'd be okay losing; or conversely, how much you'd still like to have if you lost everything.

-The contract doesn't need to be funded in one transaction.
+The contract doesn't need to be funded entirely in one transaction.
 A small trial amount may be tested to see that the contract functions as intended and to the correct address before being funded with a larger amount.

 If you selected a monthly contract, the first payment will be available the following month.
 A weekly contract would be spendable one week after the first input.